-Chapter 2: Faculty Grievances
+Chapter 2: Faculty evances

-A faculty member who believes that the University, acting through any representative, has breached an obligation owed to them/her/him may file a Grievance.
+A faculty member who believes that the University, acting through any representative, has breached an obligation owed to them/her/him may file a Grievance. i All references to days in Chapter 2 refer to calendar days.

 A grievance alleging that the University breached an obligation owed to the faculty member in regard to a decision on reappointment, tenure, or promotion shall be filed using the process set forth in Section A, below.

 A grievance alleging that the University breached an obligation owed to the faculty member, in situations other than those arising out of a decision on reappointment, tenure or promotion, shall be filed with the Senate's Grievances Committee utilizing procedures set forth in Section B below.
-In the School of Medicine, in situations other than those arising out of a decision on the faculty member's reappointment, tenure or promotion, a faculty member may, as an alternative, file a grievance with the Faculty Advisory Council.